captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 come and share the Pesach meal.”
 ---
-So, as our Nonno did in Auschwitz for Judel,
+And so, as our Nonno did in Auschwitz for Judel,
 ---
 we too shall share our food with those in need.
 ---
 ## YAEL:
 Amen.
+---
 ---
 ## YAEL:
 Can I save some for the girls?